willianantunes/willianantunes.com/README.md

 ## Running the project

 Just issue the command `docker-compose up`.
 It will build the image and run it for you afterwards.
-If you have an [OAuth Provider configured on Netlify](https://docs.netlify.com/visitor-access/oauth-provider-tokens/), we can even access the admin page!.
-Links:
+If you have an [OAuth Provider configured on Netlify](https://docs.netlify.com/visitor-access/oauth-provider-tokens/), you can even access the admin page.
+Accessible links:

 - Home: http://localhost:9000/
 - RSS: http://localhost:9000/rss.xml